 The next day at sea as we head for the Commander Islands provides some of the finest sea-watching opportunities of the cruise, now out on the open seas we have greater chances of the magnificent Short-tailed Albatross among the commoner Laysan Albatrosses, Fork-tailed and Leach’s Storm-Petrels, occasional Mottled Petrels, and excellent opportunities for a variety of cetaceans with Sperm, Fin and Humpback Whales all regular, and a variety of scarcer species possible including the mighty Blue Whale.
 As we get closer to the Commander Islands we might start to see our first Red-legged Kittiwakes which often accompany the ship, or even land onboard!

 Our exploration on the Commander Islands will give us our first real human contact of the cruise as we make landing at the township of Nikolskoye on Bering Island.
-The island bears the name of Commander Vitus Bering whose brave exploration of these remote islands ended when his ship, the Saint Peter, ran aground in 1741 and he and his crew ultimately perished.
+The island bears the name of Commander Vitus Bering whose brave exploration of the Russian Far East, culminating in the discovery of Alaska on board his ship, Saint Peter, which aground here in 1741 on the return from Alaska.
+He and many of his crew ultimately perished here, while the remaining crew, including Georg Steller, one of the greatest naturalist’s, survived a whole winter and summer here before managing to return to the mainland having rebuilt the Saint Peter and spending the winter living on Sea Otters and the summer on Fur Seals.
+It was also here that Steller observed and described the now-extinct Steller’s Sea-cow, a skeleton of which is found in the Nikolskoye museum that can be visited.
 Our stop here will be a far happier one though, as we soak in glorious views of breeding-plumaged Rock Sandpipers, with nearby areas hosting Pechora Pipit and song-flighting Lapland Longspurs.
 Weather conditions allowing we will also attempt to visit a breeding colony of Red-legged Kittiwakes, while the surrounding seas are again happy hunting grounds for a variety of sea-birds and cetaceans.

 Another crossing back to over to the Kamchatka Peninsula gives us more chances to add you our impressive sea-bird and cetacean tally before we conclude the trip by entering Avacha Bay at breakfast and disembarking at Petropavlovsk-Kamchatsky still on a high from the once-in-a-lifetime experiences of the last few weeks.